HarrisBrainLab/SMART_MRS/README.md

 ## Usage
 Below are example uses of functions from each module in **SMART_MRS**.
-For further information on specific functions, please consult: LINK_TO_READ_THE_DOCS
+For further information on specific functions, please consult SupplementaryMaterial.txt

 ```python
 import SMART_MRS